open-keychain/open-keychain/README.md

 Design
 ------
-As discussed previously I now present my new Crypto API that I propose for integration into k9mail.
 All apps wanting to use this generic API just need to include the AIDL files and connect to the service.
-Other crypto apps can implement a service based on this AIDL definition.
+Other OpenPGP apps can implement a service based on this AIDL definition.

 The API is designed to be as easy as possible to use by apps like k9mail.
 The service definition defines